Web content filtering

-To dispute the category of a domain, navigate to Reports > Web protection > Web Content Filtering Details > Domains.
-On the domains tab of the Web Content Filtering reports, you will see an ellipsis beside each of the domains.
-Hover over this ellipsis and select Dispute Category.
+To dispute the category of a domain, navigate to Reports > Web protection > Web content filtering categories details > Domains.
+On the domains tab of the Web Content Filtering reports, find the ellipsis beside each of the domains.
+Hover over the ellipsis and then select Dispute Category.

-A panel will open where you can select the priority and add more details such as the suggested category for recategorization.
+A panel opens where you can select the priority and add more details such as the suggested category for recategorization.
 Once you complete the form, select Submit.
 Our team will review the request within one business day.
 For immediate unblocking, create a custom allow indicator.

 Web content filtering cards and details